Introduction

 Histopathology

-The inner cyst wall of the apocrine hidrocystoma is lined by a luminal layer of columnar cells indicating apocrine secretion and a peripheral layer of flattened myoepithelial cells, similarly seen in the secretory portion of the normal apocrine gland [5].
-Apocrine hidrocystoma can present as unilocular or multilocular [5].
-The epithelium can be either a single or double layer of cuboidal-columnar epithelium, located superiorly to an outer myoepithelial cell layer [5].
-PAS-positive granules are also seen with lipofuscin granules.
-Apocrine hidrocystomas also exhibit papillary projections which are vascular connective tissue, covered by the secretory epithelium [5].
+Apocrine hidrocystoma typically features an inner cyst wall lined by luminal columnar cells indicating apocrine secretion alongside a peripheral layer of flattened myoepithelial cells, similarly seen in the secretory portion of the normal apocrine gland.
+These cysts can present as either unilocular or multilocular.
+The epithelium consists of a single or double layer of cuboidal-columnar cells located superiorly to an outer myoepithelial cell layer.
+The cystic space is lined by a bilaminar epithelium, with columnar cells on the inner surface displaying eosinophilic characteristics and prominent luminal blebbing, often referred to as apocrine snouts.
+Periodic acid-Schiff (PAS)-positive granules are also observed along with lipofuscin granules.
+In addition, apocrine hidrocystomas exhibit papillary projections and vascular connective tissue covered by the secretory epithelium.[9]

 History and Physical

-Apocrine hidrocystoma is most often a solitary tumor, although practitioners have also documented multiple lesions.
-Apocrine hidrocystoma is typically intradermal, moderately firm, dome-shaped, translucent, blue, bluish-black, grayish, or purple cystic nodule.
-Its size ranges from 3 mm to 15 mm in diameter [6].
-Giant variants measuring up to 7 cm in diameter can rarely occur.
-Apocrine hidrocystoma is more frequently pigmented than eccrine hidrocystoma.
-Apocrine hidrocystoma does not change or become symptomatic in hot weather [5].
+Apocrine hidrocystoma is predominantly solitary, although clinicians have documented multiple lesions.
+Typically intradermal, apocrine hidrocystoma manifests as a moderately firm, dome-shaped, translucent cystic nodule, often presenting with a blue, bluish-black, grayish, or purple hue (see Image.
+Apocrine Hidrocystoma).
+Sizes range from 3 to 15 mm in diameter, with rare giant variants measuring up to 7 cm.
+Apocrine hidrocystomas are more frequently pigmented than eccrine hidrocystomas.
+Furthermore, apocrine hidrocystomas do not change or become symptomatic even in hot weather conditions.[9]

-The main differential diagnosis of the rare cases of multiples apocrine hidrocystomas is multiple eccrine hidrocystomas.
-Eccrine hidrocystomas are smaller, with a diameter ranging from 1 mm to 6 mm [6].
-Their color is brown or bluish, clearer than that of apocrine hidrocystomas.
-Another important differential fact is that eccrine hidrocystomas increase in size and number in summer months or heated environment and may disappear entirely in cooler weather [6]
+Apocrine hidrocystoma is commonly found on the head, face, and neck, possibly because apocrine glands are frequent in sun-exposed areas.[10]
+The main differential diagnosis of the rare cases of multiple apocrine hidrocystomas is multiple eccrine hidrocystomas, which are typically smaller, with diameters ranging from 1 to 6 mm.
+Eccrine hidrocystomas tend to exhibit a brown or bluish color, which is clearer compared to apocrine hidrocystomas.
+Furthermore, another important differential fact of eccrine hidrocystomas is that they tend to increase in size and number in warmer summer environments and may disappear in cooler weather conditions.[11]

 Evaluation

-Dermoscopic findings show a homogeneous pale gray or bluish pattern, whitish cotton wool-like structures, linear vessels, and nonconstant focal brownish orange areas.
-The grayish color is probably due to the presence of sialomucin which induces an effect of diffraction as seen in Kaposi sarcoma.
-The whitish structures are due to a reflection of the connective tissue, and the brownish orange structures could be explicated by the presence of clear cells containing important amounts of glycogen.
-The dermoscopic sign of the peripheral linear vessels corresponds to the dilated vessels of the papillary dermis.
-The main interest in dermoscopy is to make sure the absence of dermoscopic features of a malignant tumor that may have a similar clinical presentation (mainly amelanotic melanoma and basal cell carcinoma).[8][9][10][11]
+Dermoscopic findings reveal a homogeneous pale gray or bluish pattern, along with whitish cotton wool-like structures, linear vessels, and nonconstant focal brownish-orange areas.[12]
+The grayish color is likely attributed to sialomucin, inducing a diffraction effect similar to Kaposi sarcoma.
+The whitish structures result from the reflection of connective tissue, whereas the brownish-orange structures may be explicated by the presence of clear cells containing significant amounts of glycogen.
+The dermoscopic sign of peripheral linear vessels corresponds to dilated vessels in the papillary dermis.

 Treatment / Management